Table of Contents:

 Upon harvest, cannabis plants are removed from the cultivation environment and transitioned to any number of steps depending on the desired final end-product.

 In the case of an end-product like dried flowers, cannabis can be pretrimmed or the whole plant can be dried.
-The plant is dried over a period of 2 days to 2 weeks and loses approximately 80% of its mass.
+The plant is dried over a period of two days to two weeks and loses approximately 80% of its mass.
 Cannabis that is dried slower is less harsh when smoked.

-Typical temperatures for drying are 55F-65F with an RH of 55%-65%.
+Typical temperatures for drying are 55°F to 65°F with an RH of 55% to 65%.
 The drying phase is usually followed by a curing phase to ensure homogenous moisture levels throughout the cannabis flower.

 Cannabis Cultivation – A Balancing Act